June 21, 2020

 4. Not Telling Your Insurer Right Away

 When you’re dealing with a damaged vehicle and injuries, you should inform your insurance company as soon as possible.
-You have to do this if you want to use any benefits from your auto insurance policies.
+If you want any use of your benefits, you must tell your insurance company.
 Insurers require notification within a reasonable amount of time after an accident.
 You also want to tell your insurer so it will communicate with the other driver’s insurance company.

 5. Answering the Other Insurer’s Questions